SamanthaVS-BBD/Database-levelup-bookClub/README.md

  At this point the @book_title, @variable_genreid, @variable_authorid and
 @book_description will be inserted into the Books table as record within their corresponding columns.

+Procedure Insert Meeting
+This procedure inserts a new meeting into the Meetings table given the following parameters:

+@MeetingDate DATE,

+@BookID INT

+The Meetings table has  the following columns:

+MeetingID (PK)
+MeetingDate
+BookID (FK)

+This procedure checks to see if there has been a meeting already added with said BookID, it also checks to see if the book exists within the database and checks to see if there is a meeting with the same date.
+The procedure will insert the new meeting into the Meetings table if it passed the above checks.

 This README provides an overview of the database setup for the book club management system.
 For any further assistance, please refer to the provided resources or contact the project supervisor.